-To accomplish the work of IWMM, the Steering Committee and IWMM staff work with multiple teams formed to develop and complete specific aspects of the project.
+To accomplish the work of IWMM, the Steering Committee and IWMM staff work with multiple ad-hoc teams formed to develop and complete specific project tasks.
 Like participation on the Steering Committee, all members of the working teams incorporate efforts undertaken on behalf of IWMM as part of their other job responsibilities.
-Presently there are five active teams working to address specific needs identified by the Steering Committee.
-These include: Communications Team; Database Development Team; Protocol Team; Logistics Team; and Technical Team.

 Integrated Waterbird Monitoring and Management Web Community